NLnetLabs/nsd-manual/source/running/logging.rst

 The `CAIDA dnsstat tool <https://www.caida.org/catalog/software/dnsstat/>`_ can easily be configured and/or modified to suit local statistics requirements without any danger of affecting the name server itself.
-We have run ``dnsstat`` on the same machine as NSD, we would recommend using a multiprocessor if performance is an issue.
-Of course it can also run on a separate machine that has MAC layer access to the network of the server.
+We have run ``dnsstat`` on the same machine as NSD, and we would recommend using a multiprocessor if performance is an issue.
+Of course, ``dnsstat`` can also run on a separate machine that has MAC layer access to the network of the server.

 The :command:`nsd-control` tool can output some statistics, with